JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 | 2.63e-05	   			| Speed limit (30km/h)			 				|
 | 1.83e-05			    | Keep right        							|

-* For the 4th image, the model is relatively sure that this is a 60 km/h sign.
+* For the 4th image, the model is relatively sure that this is a Children crossing sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|